FearTheDeer9/fearthedeer9.github.io/_posts/2025-04-14-The Geometry of Categorical and Hierarchical Concepts in Large Language Modeels.md

 ---
+title: "Paper Review - The Geometry of Categorical and Hierarchical Concepts in Large Language Models"
 date: '2025-04-14'
 layout: single
 tags:
-- natural language processing
+- language models
-- representation learning
-- concept representation
+- representation geometry
-- hierarchical concepts
+- AI interpretability
-- geometric representations
+- concept learning
-title: Preliminaries
 ---

 In this work the authors attempt to extend the linear representation hypothesis to cases where the concepts no longer have natural binary contrasts and hence do not admit a straightforward notion of *direction* (i.e {male, female} vs. {is_animal}).
 They extend the theory for both binary concepts, categorical concepts and hierarchical representations.
 This is done by replacing the notion of a representation as a *direction* to representation as a *vector*.